Fever in Babies and Children

 -There are number of ways to take your child’s temperature.
 You can use a digital thermometer, an ear thermometer, or even a rectal thermometer.
 Just make sure you follow the instructions carefully to get an accurate reading.

 -Give the child plenty of fluids which will help to prevent dehydration.
-Water, juices, and soup are all good options.
+You can also provide Water, juices, and soup and are good options.
 Avoid giving your child caffeinated beverages like soda drinks, and tea as they can exaggerate dehydration.